The world record bluegill – a fish weighing 4 pounds and 12 ounces – was caught in 1950 in Ketona Lake, Alabama with a cane pole and common worms.

 Tactics to catch big bluegill

 Bluegills are one of the hardest fighting fish for their size, but also one of the easiest to catch fish.
-A simple hook and bobber dropped just above suspended bluegills will provide plenty of fishing fun for anglers of all ages and experience levels.
+A simple hook and bobber dropped just above suspended bluegills will provide plenty of fishing fun for anglers of all ages and experience levels (see here for some tips on catching bluegill).
 Like bass, bluegill grab the bait and run with it.
 This makes fishing for bluegills fun for the whole family, plus bluegill make excellent table fare.
 The sweet, firm meat is delicious fried or grilled with just a hint of seasoning.

 Best Lures to catch record bluegill